bitwarden/help/_articles/account/vault-timeout.md

 ---
 layout: article
-title: Vault timeout options
+title: Vault Timeout Options
 categories: [account-management]
 featured: false
 popular: false
 tags: [account, vault, timeout, 2FA, two-step]
 ---

+Vault Timeout behavior will determine how your Vault will behave after a customizable period of inactivity.
+Timeout is configured individually from and for each Bitwarden client application that you use (Mobile, Web, Desktop, Browser Extension, etc.).

-## Vault timeout
+## Options

-Vault timeout is an option within your Bitwarden client (mobile, web, desktop, browser, etc) that allows you to stop your vault from being accessed on that client after a configured event or time.

-All clients will support basic time-bound options such as:
-- Immediately
-- 15 minutes
+You can configure the following options from the **Settings** menu of any Bitwarden client application:

+### Vault Timeout (time-constraint)

+Configuring this option will dictate how long Bitwarden will be inactive before timing-out.

+Each client application will have unique options (e.g. On System Idle, or On App Restart), however all applications include standard time-based options (e.g. 1 minute, 15 minutes, 1 hour).

+### Vault Timeout Action

+Configuring this option will dictate what Bitwarden will do once the Vault Timeout time-constraint has lapsed.
+Bitwarden can either:

-- 30 minutes
+- **Lock** (*default*).
-- 1 hour, etc.

-Some clients may support specific functions, such as:
-- On system idle
-- On browser refresh, etc.

-There are **two options** available to configure what occurs when those time limits or events occur.

- {% image /vault-timeout/timeout-options.png %}

-## Lock

-Locking your vault is the default behavior.
-This will maintain vault data on the device and will only prompt for your master password to decrypt and re-allow access to your vault.
-Two-factor authentication (2FA) is **not** required when unlocking.
+  Locking your Vault will maintain Vault data on the device.
+You will only be prompted to enter your Master Password to decrypt your Vault, however no [Two-step Login]({% link _articles/two-step-login/setup-two-step-login.md %}) method will be required to unlock your Vault.

-This is the option most users prefer, as it is usually the fastest and does **not** require the Bitwarden client to be online or able to connect to a Bitwarden server.

-## Log Out

-Logging out is the most secure option.
-This completely removes the Bitwarden data from the device and requires reauthentication to access your vault.

-This option will prompt a user for their email and master password, as well as any two-step authentication tokens that may be configured.
-The Bitwarden client **must** be online to accommodate access to your vault when this option is selected.
+  Bitwarden client applications don't need to be online to unlock.
+- **Log Out**.

+  Logging Out of your Vault completely removes all Vault data from your device, and will therefore require you to re-authenticate to access your Vault.
+You will be required to enter your Email Address, Master Password, and any enabled [Two-step Login]({% link _articles/two-step-login/setup-two-step-login.md %}) method in order to access your Vault.

+  Bitwarden client applications must be online to log in.